OpenNebula/addon-lxdone/Setup.md

 <a name="3---virtual-appliance"></a>
 # 3 - Virtual Appliance
 A virtual appliance is available at the [marketplace](https://marketplace.opennebula.systems/appliance/7dd50db7-33c4-4b39-940c-f6a55432622f).
 Also, we've uploaded a base container to online storage.
-This is a 130MB tarball, just extract it before uploading to OpenNebula.
-You'll have a 650MB image, used at 90% if you require more space, just copy the contents (keeping the same file permissions and ownership) to a bigger block device.
-Here are the links:
+This is tarball, just extract it before uploading to OpenNebula.
+You'll have a 1GB image, if you require more space, just copy the contents (keeping the same file permissions and ownership) to a bigger block device.
+The team user has password *root* and  here are the links:
 - [google drive](https://drive.google.com/file/d/0B6vgzbpLofKjNkliM2tCVzl0eVE/view?usp=sharing).
 - [mega](https://mega.nz/#!gsYkCaxZ!c8Kc6dddCBGgRuFGjm5NsDI4TpExBO2j6KH-N4dA5nU)
 - [dropbox](https://www.dropbox.com/s/gg9l6n9fncqh4u7/lxdone.tar.xz?dl=0)

-The image creation tweaks are covered in depth [here](Image.md) for creating an image, but we wont update it anymore, for simplicity we show just a method in this guide.
-There is a script [build-img.sh](image-handling/build-img.sh) that automates the process, it must be run as root.
+You can generate your custom image following [this](Image.md) The image creation tweaks are covered in depth [here]() for creating an image, but we wont update it anymore, for simplicity we show just a method in this guide.
+There is a script [build-img.sh](image-handling/build-img.sh) that automates the process, it must be run as root and will create a privileged container.
 We STRONGLY recommend to SKIP to [step 4](Setup.md#4---usage) if google drive or marketplace works for you.

 <a name="image-creation"></a>
 ## Image creation